Frequently Asked Questions

 Do you offer Extended Care?

-Yes, for our kindergarten class extended care is offered Monday through Thursday from 12-2:45pm for a nominal fee.
-Extended care includes supervised time for play and/or homework.
-Parents are required to provide a lunch for thier student.
+Yes, for our kindergarten classes extended care is offered Monday through Thursday from 12:00 -2:45pm for a nominal fee.
+Extended care includes supervised time for play, rest and/or homework.
+Parents are required to provide a lunch and rest mat for their student.

 Do you require uniforms?